 FHSF Vendor Information

-If you're new to the Festival, please use the "New Vendors" button to let us know what kind of booth you would like at the Festival.
+If you're new to the Festival, please use the "New Vendors" button at the bottom of this page to let us know what kind of booth you would like at the Festival.
 If you have already had a booth at the Festival, please use the "Returning Vendors" button to read the Vendor Packet and submit your application.

 Vendor Application Packet